advance100/doc_webpack/webpack-dev-server.md

 ## Combining with an existing server

-There are cases when you want to run the a backend server or a mock of it in development.
-You should **not** abuse the _webpack-dev-server_ as backend.
-It's only intended to serve static (webpacked) assets.
+You may want to run a backend server or a mock of it in development.
+You should **not** use the _webpack-dev-server_ as a backend.
+Its only purpose is to serve static (webpacked) assets.

-You should run two server side-by-side: The _webpack-dev-server_ and your backend server.
+You can run two servers side-by-side: The _webpack-dev-server_ and your backend server.

 In this case you need to teach the webpack-generated assets to make requests to the _webpack-dev-server_ even when running on a HTML-page sent by the backend server.
 On the other side you need to teach your backend server to generate HTML pages that include `script` tags that point to assets on the _webpack-dev-server_.
 In addition to that you need a connection between the _webpack-dev-server_ and the _webpack-dev-server_ runtime to trigger reloads on recompilation.